 This may not be a six-figure work-from-home job, but it’s an easy way to earn supplemental income in your downtime.
 It also doesn’t require any communication or leadership skills, as you are merely answering questions on your computer.

-If you’re a fast typer, you can get into transcribing.
+If you’re a fast typer, you can get into transcribing by taking advantage of the remote transcription jobs available in the gig economy.
 Companies may send you a video and ask you to transcribe it for their YouTube channel.
 You are often paid by how much you complete so the faster you can type, the more successful you’ll be.

-There are multiple transcription companies currently offering work, including our favorite, Transcribe Anywhere.
-Just as it sounds, as long as you have a reliable internet connection and a decent computer, you can make money transcribing.
+There are multiple transcription companies currently offering work, including our favorites, Transcribe Anywhere and Babbletype.
+Just as they sound, as long as you have a reliable internet connection and a decent computer, you can make money transcribing.

 6. Social Media and Search Engine Evaluator